 How much does a real estate agent make?
 That depends on the brokerage

 Not every brokerage is created equal.
 Each brokerage has a unique set of values, business philosophy, and ethos that can impact your experience as a real estate agent.
 There are quantitative differences between brokerages too.
 Our survey revealed an agent’s income can more than triple depending on the kind of brokerage they’re connected to.
-Agents at regional franchises reported annual incomes of $34,167 while agents at international brokerages reported earning $87,000 annually.

 Yes, you can switch brokerages

 What do you do if your brokerage isn’t working out for you, or if your earnings seem limited where you’re currently at?
 Well, you can always switch.
 Our survey revealed that more than half of agents — 58 percent — have switched to a new brokerage at some point in their career.